Internet celebrity: Effect on fans

 Internet celebrities can draw in a devoted crowd of fans whether their reach is small or wide.
 A scholarly article published from Thammasat University in Thailand explains that the younger generation is becoming more attracted to the path of fame compared to the typical intellectual development and financial security route.
-The appearance of the ease and simplicity of the life of internet celebrities obstructs the reality of what this life often really entails.
-Seeing influencers display the highlights of their lives has shown to produce some unintended effects on fans.

 Those who closely follow the lives of internet celebrities are more likely to develop psychological difficulties such as anxiety, depression, and dissociation.
 Although many internet celebrities appreciate the support and loyalty of their viewers and fans, the dedication to their lives can sometimes be intense.
 Fans may develop extreme behaviors or attitudes towards their favorite celebrities that can be identified as obsessive or may sometimes result to criminal behavior.
 The younger crowd are also being impacted through seeing their internet celebrities on different social media platforms.
 The Journal of Behavioral Addictions published by Akademiai Kiado evaluates a study that was done on Hungarian adolescents demonstrate these effects.
 The research found that the desire for fame on the internet was negatively associated with self-acceptance and potentially result to materialism and the desire for social recognition.

+Internet celebrities are also able to influence fans through creating parasocial relationships with their audiences.
+For example, Kim Kardashian frequently creates the appearance of authenticity through harnessing the emotions of her audience.
+In Lueck's (2012) study they find that 60% of her Facebook advertising contains an "embedded emotional/transformational story".